LuckyHyena/DnD/homebrew/5e_reference.md

 > **homebrew:** When a creature spends its _action_ to _dodge_ (and is currently _able to act_) while standing in squares containing cover, they receive the **cover bonus** from the next level of cover __above__ the actual squares' normal bonus.
 Thus: a square that provides half-cover for characters instead provides three-quarters cover for a dodging character, and a square that normally provides three-quarters cover can provide full cover if a character is dodging in it.

 # 5th edition's simplified opportunity attacks
-You can make an opportunity attack when:
+You can make an opportunity attack in the following situation (not plural):
 - A hostile creature (that you can see) **moves out of your reach**.

 You may spend your _reaction_ for the turn to make one melee attack against the provoking creature, right before they leave your reach.